|

 sought spiritual sustenance in nature.
 Zede never spoke English perfectly.

 Grandpa, on the other hand, read modern poetry.
-Zede lived in a run-down
+Zede lived in a run-down house

-you can judge a man by his shoes.
+judge a man by his shoes.

 Zede had brought the old world with him